-The only ad that doesn’t get on your nerves is Wikipedia creator Jimmy Wales begging for a donation.
+The only ad that doesn’t get on your nerves is Wikipedia creator Jimmy Wales begging for donation.
 You just can’t be mad looking at his doggy-eyes.
 All other ads give you serious anxiety.
 Who even needs them?!
 Websites, that’s who.
-The majority of your favorite websites are non-commercial organizations and they receive money only from advertisers.
-Everybody who is too compassionate you now can close the article and continue supporting websites with resources of your devices, everybody else, follow my lead and I’ll tell how to block ads on Android.
+The majority of your favorite websites are non-commercial organizations, and they receive money only from advertisers.
+Everybody who is too compassionate you now can close the article and continue supporting websites with resources of your devices, everybody else, follow my lead, and I’ll tell how to block ads on Android.

 How to remove ads from Android apps without rooting

 You can still get rid of ads even if your device isn’t rooted.
 All you need is a small simple app called DNS66.

 How do I block ads on my Android phone using DNS66?